A winter geodesic tent in a whiteout

 The inside of a heksa tent

-Here's a few final things we think everyone should consider before making their final tent decision.
+Here are a few final things we think everyone should consider before making their final tent decision.

 Size